jfrog/terraform-provider-project/docs/resources/project.md

 ### Optional

 - `block_deployments_on_limit` (Boolean) Block deployment of artifacts if storage quota is exceeded.

+~>This setting only applies to self-hosted environment.
+See [Manage Storage Quotas](https://jfrog.com/help/r/jfrog-platform-administration-documentation/manage-storage-quotas).
 - `description` (String)
 - `email_notification` (Boolean) Alerts will be sent when reaching 75% and 95% of the storage quota.
 This serves as a notification only and is not a blocker
 - `group` (Block Set) Project group.
 Element has one to one mapping with the [JFrog Project Groups API](https://www.jfrog.com/confluence/display/JFROG/Artifactory+REST+API#ArtifactoryRESTAPI-UpdateGroupinProject) (see [below for nested schema](#nestedblock--group))